Berkeley-CS195/sp23/assignments/h195-proj3.md

 proposal are as follows:

 1. 1-2 paragraphs (about 500 words) describing the project vision.
-2. A list of readings from our syllabus (including the tab with a longer list of readings, not all of which were actually assigned on the syllabus day-by-day calendar tab) that most relate to your project or inform its design.
-   1. Keep this?
-I want to fold it into (3) as optional, since Proj 2 drew on readings.
-3. Separate list of additional resources or readings, like those on our syllabus, that relate to your project or inform its design.
+2. Separate list of additional resources or readings, like those on our syllabus, that relate to your project or inform its design.
 You aren't strictly required to have any, but many projects will have some and it will be good to track them.
-4. (If you worked in a group) A list of the members of your team, and a bullet list breakdown describing what each member is responsible for.
+3. (If you worked in a group) A list of the members of your team, and a bullet list breakdown describing what each member is responsible for.
 (If a team of one, still give a bullet list breakdown of the individual tasks required to complete this project.)